The end is in sight so try and spend some time focusing on yourself in the last few weeks before your baby arrives

 Your social life is likely to revolve around one particular tiny person in the first few months so enjoy your freedom while you still can.
 If this is your first baby, make the most of not yet needing a babysitter and grab some time out with your partner or friends.
-It’s a great time cash in your Clubcard points with Tesco’s Reward Partners for a meal out or a pampering spa day.
+It’s a great time to cash in your Clubcard points with Tesco’s Reward Partners for a meal out or a pampering spa day.
 If you already have children, see if you can call on your support network to give you some time off.

 It might be getting pretty hard to get a good night’s sleep thanks to your ever increasing bump, so it’s important to try to make up for it when you can.
 Grab every opportunity to have a nap during the day – even if it’s just for half an hour in front of the TV.
 At night, try using a maternity cushion to support your bump or use some extra pillows to wedge between your legs.

 If you can’t sleep or are worried about the birth, try some relaxation techniques to calm your mind.
 Even if you aren’t interested in a hypnobirth, the breathing exercises, music and CDs could really help to relax you.